How To Send cURL POST Requests?

 https://httpbin.dev/post

-To make cURL POST files, we can use the -F option followed by the file path to upload it:
+To make cURL POST files, we use the -F flag to send file data as multipart/form-data:

 curl -X POST -F "file=@/file/path/file.img" https://httpbin.dev/post